IPAddr unnecessarily destroys information on creation

 Since it is always possible to mask off bits later, IPAddr should internally store the entire address alongside the netmask and provide the masked address on request (as already provided in #mask).
 I suggest adding an option "mask_host_part=true" to initialize and changing the check condition at 483 to "if prefixlen and mask_host_part" (to keep from breaking current code).

-#4 Updated by Yusuke Endoh over 3 years ago
+#4 Updated by Yusuke Endoh almost 4 years ago

 - Status changed from Assigned to Rejected